EricssonBroadcastServices/javascript-player/readme.md

 You need to configure npm to have access to github packages, see [here](https://docs.github.com/en/packages/guides/configuring-npm-for-use-with-github-packages#authenticating-with-a-personal-access-token)

-Before anything else run `npm install`
+Before anything else run `npm install`, if you are using Windows, use Git Bash instead e.g. PowerShell.

 Development scripts

-* `npm run dev` - bundle packages and start player demo at port 1234
+- `npm run dev` - bundle packages and start player demo at port 1234
-* `npm run dev:web-component` - bundle packages and start web-component player demo at port 1234
+- `npm run dev:web-component` - bundle packages and start web-component player demo at port 1234

 ### Using local builds in other projects

 1. `npm run build` - this will build all packages and update all package.json files so that the they point to the build output instead of the source ( DON'T COMMIT THESE CHANGES )
 2. Go to the project in question, this project should already depend on the `@ericssonbroadcastservices/*` package you want to use
 3. `npm link ../path/to/sdk/packages/package-you-want-to-use`

 Note that ANY `npm install` action MAY break the linking, in which case simply redo step 3.

 To cleanup the changes made to all the `package.json` files run `npm run build:clean`.

 ## Monorepo